Telford

 Ironbridge

-Honestly there is nothing to see and it is one of those UNESCO WHS that I said 'DUH' after I reached the place, in spite of its importance in history.
+Honestly there is nothing to see and it is one of those UNESCO WHS that I said 'DUH' after I reached the place, in spite of its significant importance in history.
 There is this tiny bridge and the river gorge and that is about it.
-The town is uninteresting, in spite of my interest towards the Industrial Revolution.
+Both the natural landscape and the town are uninteresting, in spite of my interest towards the Industrial Revolution.
 For information, we are now in the Fourth Industrial Revolution:

 Fourth Industrial Revolution or IR4.0: the concept of factories in which machines are augmented with wireless connectivity and sensors, connected to a system that can visualise the entire production line, control, and make decisions on its own.
 In essence, Industry 4.0 describes the trend towards automation and data exchange in manufacturing technologies and processes which include cyber-physical systems (CPS), the internet of things (IoT), cloud computing and artificial intelligence (AI).